shishuwu/webapp/readme.txt

 			1. When you change "common" code, you need to run the goal "install" to upload repository and other projects update their reference content.

-			2. If have all code, it will be OK whether you have local repository or not, because you build by own.
+			2. If have all code, it will be OK whether you have "local repository" or not, because you build by own.
 			   But think about this situation: There are 2 team:
 			   -- Platform team: develop common platform tools/jars -- My team >> Alarm module team: develop alarm module which will use platform jars.